 You could describe Professor Thomas Neitzert as an engineer with a conscience.

-A mechanical engineer and past president of New Zealand Engineers for Social Responsibility, Professor Neitzert areas of interest are light metals, advanced polymers, advanced building materials, computer simulation of processes, energy efficiency, recycling, technology management, lean manufacturing and corporate social responsibility.
+A mechanical engineer and president of New Zealand Engineers for Social Responsibility, Professor Neitzert’s areas of interest are light metals, advanced polymers, advanced building materials, computer simulation of processes, energy efficiency, recycling, technology management, lean manufacturing and corporate social responsibility.

 He came to New Zealand in the early 90s initially working for NZ Steel and then spending 10 years with New Zealand white-ware company Fisher & Paykel.
 There he managed the R&D team during the launch of F&P’s Smart Drive Auto-Washer and was a board member of the company laundry products division as well as Production Machinery Ltd. He was later responsible for the product development of refrigerators and freezers before returning to academia in 2001 where he became the foundation professor of engineering at the University of Waikato.

 In 2005 he joined AUT.
-“I think AUT is a good place for me because we are known for our applied research and implementing R&D outcomes that work.
+“I think AUT is a good place for me because we are known for our real world research and implementing R&D outcomes that work.
 It gives me great satisfaction and gets me out of bed in the morning.”

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.